-The midterm exam will be proctored with open notes, pen/paper, and a calculator.
+The midterm exam will be proctored as a closed book, closed notes, closed video, and no access to any external media except the exam itself.
+You are all allowed an 8-1⁄2"x11" blank paper and a simple non-scientific calculator as a backup.
 A proctored exam is similar to the one you would take in the classroom.
 These exams are delivered via a tool called Honorlock.
 Honorlock is an online proctoring service that allows you to take your exam from the comfort of your home.
 You DO NOT need to create an account, download software, or schedule an appointment in advance.
 Honorlock is available 24/7; a computer, a working webcam, and a stable Internet connection are needed.
 You will need Google Chrome and download the Honorlock Chrome Extension to start.
-You can download the extension at:
+You can download the extension at www.honorlock.com/extension/install.

-www.honorlock.com/extension/install.

 When you are ready to take the exam, you would log into CANVAS, go to the course, and click on the exam link.
-Clicking Launch Proctoring will begin the Honorlock authentication process, where you will take a picture of yourself, show your ID, and complete a scan of your room.
+Clicking Launch Proctoring will begin the Honorlock authentication process, where you will take a picture of yourself, show your ID, the plain scratch paper (if used), and complete a room scan.
 Honorlock will be recording your exam session via the webcam and your screen.
 Honorlock also has an integrity algorithm that can detect search-engine use, so please do not attempt to search for answers, even if it's on a secondary device.
-If you encounter any issues, you may contact them by live chat, phone (844-243-2500), and email (support@honorlock.com).
+If you encounter any issues, you may contact them by live chat, phone (844-243-2500), or email (support@honorlock.com).